Polson, MT Demographics

 A map of Polson's Population by Race

-Of the 497 places in Montana, Polson is the 24th most populous.
+Polson is ranked the 25th most populous place in Montana, out of 497 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Polson was ranked the 24th most populous place in the 2020 Census.

 Polson's White Population